benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Authorization Considerations

 We assume in this example that the access request was sent on 7/1/16.
-The FBI allows access to this database based around two major requirements.
-The first requirement is that Claude must be a Sworn Law Enforcement Officer (LEO), verified at least quarterly in order to prevent granting access to retired users.
-The second requirement is that the Claude must have completed Criminal Justice Information System (CJIS) Privacy Training.
-Verification of the completion of this training must be done within 12 months.
+The FBI allows access to this database based on two major requirements.
+The first requirement is that Claude must be a Sworn Law Enforcement Officer (LEO), verified at least quarterly to prevent granting access to retired users.
+The second requirement is that Claude must have completed Criminal Justice Information System (CJIS) Privacy Training.
+This training must have been completed - and verified - within the last 12 months.

 |**Authorization Policy**|
 |-------------------------------|